Wilson and Alroy's Record Reviews We listen to the lousy records so you won't have to.

 Blacks' Magic (1990)

-Salt takes a more active role, writing and producing many of the best tracks, several which combine sung vocals, live instruments and samples ("Independent," "Expression").
-The Herby Luv Bug productions are also stunning, consistently tuneful - one highlight is a rap duet about love done wrong, between Salt and Kid from Kid-N-Play ("I Don't Know").
-They move effortlessly from mellow half-sung songs ("You Showed Me," the title track) to straight-ahead dance tracks ("Start The Party"), and the lyrics are better than ever: "Independent" overflows with double and triple rhymes, and not one of them's a throwaway, all adding up to a serious and clever feminist message.
+Salt takes a more active role, writing and producing many of the best tracks, several which combine sung vocals, live instruments and samples ("Independent"; "Expression").
+The Azor productions (mostly credited to Fingerprints) are also stunning and consistently tuneful - one highlight is a duet between Salt and Kid from Kid-N-Play about love done wrong ("I Don't Know").
+They move effortlessly from mellow half-sung songs ("You Showed Me," the title track) to straight-ahead dance tracks ("Start The Party"), and not one of them's a throwaway; the lyrics are better than ever - "Independent" overflows with double and triple rhymes - and it all adds up to a serious, clever feminist statement.
 (DBW)

 Very Necessary (1993)

 This album made them multi-platinum megastars, with the hits "Shoop," "Whatta Man" and "None Of Your Business."
-I think their increased success was due largely to the album's sexy videos; the music's not really better than the previous album, and the album's not anywhere near as consistent.
-But "Whatta Man," which features terrific backing vocals by En Vogue, is an undeniable classic.
-(The album version of "None Of Your Business" isn't so great, but there are excellent mixes on the CD maxisingle -- look for it.)
+I think their increased success was due largely to the album's sexy videos: the music's not really better than the previous album, and the quality is not anywhere near as consistent.
+But the En Vogue-backed "Whatta Man" - based on a minor hit by Stax singer Linda Lyndell - is an undeniable classic.
+(The album version of "None Of Your Business" is fun, but I like the remixes on the maxi-single even more.)
 (DBW)

 Brand New (1997)